openstack/horizon/doc/source/topics/tutorial.rst

 ==========

-What you've learned here is the fundamentals of how to write interfaces for your own project based on the components Horizon provides.
+What you've learned here is the fundamentals of how to write interfaces for your own project based on the components horizon provides.

 If you have feedback on how this tutorial could be improved, please feel free to submit a bug against ``Horizon`` in `launchpad`_.